 Many factors of uncertainty affect the reliability of empirical thresholds, such as rainfall temporal and spatial variability, uncertain knowledge of the triggering instants, simplicity of threshold equation that does not include all control variables and statistical issues as well (Peruccacci et al., 2012).
-Nonetheless, it can be argued that most of the uncertainty stams from the availability and quality of

 Nonetheless, it can be argued that most of the uncertainty stems from the availability and quality of the data used to derive the thresholds (Glade et al., 2000; Berti et al., 2012).

-In fact, adequate historical data on landslides and simultaneous rainfall are in most cases available for a relatively short period, which may not be sufficiently significant from a statistical point of

-- 50 view.
-Moreover, the identification of the triggering instant is in many cases significantly uncertain and landslide archives are seldom complete (i.e. all landslide events occurred in the historical period are not known).
-This has a direct consequence on threshold derivation, because critical (where "critical" here means "corresponding to landslide triggering") duration D, assumed as the time interval from rainfall event start and the triggering instant, cannot be computed accurately.
-Another - 55 key factor is the criterion used for rainfall identification, and in particular how the beginning of a rainfall event is identified.
-Many authors either do not specify the criteria used for rainfall identification or apply qualitative criterion, and indeed only few works in literature (Aleotti, 2004; Brunetti et al., 2010; Tiranti and Rabuffetti, 2010; Berti et al., 2012) explicitly addressed this problem.
-This makes thresholds subjective and impairs comparisons of results obtained by different researchers,

-- 60 as in analysing the data the criterion may have been modified from one rainfall event to another.
-Another point is that in many countries automatic rain gauge networks have been installed only quite recently, and one has to rely on analysis based on rainfall records at the daily aggregation time scale (cf. Guzzetti et al., 2007, and references therein).
-Since many landslides, especially the most devastating shallow rapidly-moving ones, may be triggered by rainfall events of few hours (cf., e.g., - 65 Highland and Bobrowsky, 2008), use of daily rainfall for threshold derivation in these cases is quite questionable.
+In fact, adequate historical data on landslides and simultaneous rainfall are in most cases available for a relatively short period, which may not be sufficiently significant from a statistical point of view.
+Moreover, the identification of the triggering instant is in many cases significantly uncertain and landslide archives are seldom complete (i.e., all landslide events occurred in the historical period are not known).
+This has a direct consequence on threshold derivation, because critical (where critical here means corresponding to landslide triggering) duration D, assumed as the time interval from rainfall event start and the triggering instant, cannot be computed accurately.
+Another key factor is the criterion used for rainfall identification, and in particular how the beginning of a rainfall event is identified.
+Many authors either do not specify the criteria used for rainfall identification or apply qualitative criteria, and indeed only few works in literature (Aleotti, 2004; Brunetti et al., 2010; Tiranti and Rabuffetti, 2010; Berti et al., 2012) explicitly addressed this problem.
+This makes thresholds subjective and impairs comparisons of results obtained by different researchers, as in analyzing the data the criterion may have been modified from one rainfall event to another.
+Another point is that in many countries automatic rain gauge networks have been installed only quite recently, and one has to rely on analysis based on rainfall records at the daily aggregation timescale (cf. Guzzetti et al., 2007, and references therein).
+Since many landslides, especially the most devastating shallow rapidly moving ones, may be triggered by rainfall events of a few hours (cf., e.g., Highland and Bobrowsky, 2008), use of daily rainfall for threshold derivation in these cases is quite questionable.